can3p/can3p.github.io/_posts/2018-06-02-client-write-up-fetch-it.md

 readable way.

 This decision had consequences in a sense that now I couldn't download different types of posts in one batch - Livejournal api returned an error in this case.
-The beast I ended up writing is called `lj-getevents-multimode` you can check it out in [lj-api][lj-api].
+The beast I ended up writing is called `lj-getevents-multimode` you can check it out in [lj-api][lj-api multimode].
 I baked in a couple of assumptions in the code:

 * One of the api versions (Unicode one) was much more probable
 * If the post had one version, the next one had a high chance of having